The 2 Types of Value - Or, Why We Struggle to Explain Ourselves to Others

 Also, I have a non-fat half-caff dirty chai latte with your name on it.

 Every time we communicate with others is a chance to convey our value to them, but way too often, it's only when we have a lot of time with someone that they really "get it."
-We fail to realize there are two types of value that we offer others, and as a result, we only think about the type that takes the longest to explain:
+We fail to realize there are two types of value that we offer others, and as experts, we only think about the type that takes the longest to explain:

 When people fail to recognize the fiction and continue to seek one perfect line, the result is a lot hackish messaging, overpromising results, and/or using lazy proxies for our worth, instead of describing our actual value.

-• Hackish messaging sounds like "accounting software that doesn't suck!" or "your one-stop-shop for all your marketing needs."
+Hackish messaging sounds like "accounting software that doesn't suck!" or "your one-stop-shop for all your marketing needs."
 You say something which says nothing, or you will say anything if others look your way.

-• Overpromising is arguably the most familiar approach.
+Overpromising is arguably the most familiar approach.
 Overpromising sounds like (gestures to LinkedIn).
 But no, sadly, they can not 10x your business in 10 days, nor 10 weeks, nor even 10 months.

-2. Next, we flesh out the premise into a core narrative argument.
+Next, we flesh out the premise into a core narrative argument.
 This is the argument you're making to the world both overtly and implicitly in everything you do, everywhere you show up.
-It also sounds like the structure of a great speech, because great speeches are great arguments.
-The full argument written out is one way you can articulate your discovered value Try the dialogue outline as a useful tool for doing this.
+It also sounds like the structure of a great speech, because great speeches are really great arguments.
+The full argument written out is one way you can articulate your discovered value.
+Try the dialogue outline as a useful tool for doing this.

 From messy honesty with yourself to a distinct premise.
-From a premise to the longer-form explanation of value which others discover.
+From a short premise to the longer-form explanation of value which others discover.
 And from a longer-form explanation to a tightly articulated series of phrases you can repeat everywhere to immediately turn on lightbulbs and spark conversation.
 This is a repeatable process you can use to solve a foundational problem facing all experts, entrepreneurs, and service providers.

-Whether you're speaking to a potential client or pitching a gatekeeper to get into densities of your ideal audience, the reality is the same.
+Whether you're speaking to a potential client or pitching a gatekeeper to get into densities of your ideal audience, the reality is the same:

 You bring differentiated value to others.